mezzio/mezzio-authentication-session/docs/book/v1/config.md

 You will need to provide configuration for the adapter to work correctly:

-- You will need to alias the zend-expressive-authentication `AuthenticationInterface` to the package's `PhpSession` implementation.
+- You will need to alias the mezzio-authentication `AuthenticationInterface` to the package's `PhpSession` implementation.

-- You will need to ensure a zend-expressive-authentication `UserRepositoryInterface` implementation is available and configured.
+- You will need to ensure a mezzio-authentication `UserRepositoryInterface` implementation is available and configured.

-- You will need to provide a factory capable of generating a `UserInterface` instance, if you do not want to use the default provided by zend-expressive-authentication.
+- You will need to provide a factory capable of generating a `UserInterface` instance, if you do not want to use the default provided by mezzio-authentication.

 - You will need to provide a URL or path to which the authentication middleware will **redirect** if no user is discovered in the session.